 - Cut down on dietary fats, especially saturated fat, and choose low-fat varieties where possible.

 - Increase your intake of fresh fruit, vegetables and wholegrain breads and cereals.

 - Consume less alcohol.

-- Exercise for approximately 30 minutes at least a few times every week.
-Introduce more movement into your day – try to accumulate 30 minutes of walking daily.
+- Exercise for approximately 30 minutes on most days of the week.
+Introduce more movement into your day – try to include 30 minutes of walking daily.

 Where to get help

 - Dietitians Association of Australia Tel.
 1800 812 942

 - 'Crash dieting' can affect your physical and mental wellbeing.